 Changes to your vehicle details

-- return your permit before a replacement can be issued
+You'll need to return your permit before a replacement can be issued.

-- include a covering letter from the lease company or your employer confirming that you are allowed to use the vehicle (if the new vehicle is a lease/company vehicle)
+- a covering letter to substantiate your usage of the vehicle (If the vehicle you drive is a lease/company vehicle)

 The replacement will be issued with the same expiry date as the previous permit.
-Please allow 10 working days for receipt.
+Please allow 10 working days for your new permit to be received.

-Until you receive your replacement permit, you will be unable to park your new vehicle within the ResPark zone.
+Until you receive your replacement permit, you'll be unable to park your new vehicle within the ResPark zone.

-If you come in to our Customer Centre a new one can be issued to you then and there - so you will not have to wait for a replacement.
+If you come in to our Customer Centre with your old permit, and any required documents, a new one can be issued to you then and there - so you won't have to wait for a replacement.